TehBrian/projutil-node/README.md

-# projutil
+# projutil-node
-A CLI tool that generates and updates project files.
+A CLI tool for Node that generates and updates project files.

+## Deprecated in favor of [projutil](https://github.com/TehBrian/projutil).